doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 1. Sources the ROS Kinetic installation
 2. Sources the AWS DeepRacer installation
 3. Sets up the inference engine
-4. Sets up usb devices so they can be accessed through python
+4. Sets up USB devices so they can be accessed through python
 5. Launches the software suite.

-After sourcing the kinetic and deepracer installations, we can now run ROS commands.
+After sourcing the Kinetic and DeepRacer installations, we can now run DeepRacer ROS commands.

 There are a couple of commands that let you introspect the ROS software system.
-The first we are going to use is `rosnode list`.
-This will tell us all of the ROS programs that are running.
+The first we are going to use is the `rosnode list` command.
+This command will print all of the ROS programs that are running.

 ```bash
 deepracer@amss-hd4i:/opt/aws/deepracer$ rosnode list